Find Exotic Edible Plants for Your Garden

 North Saanich, British Columbia

 This nursery and demonstration orchard specializes in plants for Mediterranean climates.
 Owner Bob Duncan was the inspiration for my book Grow Lemons Where You Think You Can’t.
-He grow citrus tree espaliers in his demonstration orchard, and has a big Meyer lemon espalier on his house.
+He grows citrus tree espaliers in his demonstration orchard, and has a big Meyer lemon espalier on his house.

 Nutcracker Nursery